mikeygough/discogskiii-django/README.md

 ### Design
 For the first version of this design I'm imagining a home screen with labels for each of the available artist markets.
 These are statically defined by me and just include the artist.
 For example, currently the statically defined artist markets are ["Sun Ra", "John Coltrane", "Miles Davis", "Alice Coltrane"].
 These are completely arbitrary and just exist to help me flesh out a more scalable design.

 When a use clicks on an artist market, they're taken to a page that displays all of that artists records, sorted chronologically.
 Currently, this is a small performance bottleneck since on each page load I'm requesting all of this data from Discogs servers.
-For an artist like Miles Davis, this results in a multi-second page load.
+For an artist like Miles Davis who has hundreds of records, this results in a multi-second page load.

 Since it's very rare for these artist (all of whom are now deceased) to release new records, I'm going to create a Django model for each artist.
 That model will store all of the records they've produced along with the information I need to load the page.
 It will be much faster to load the page this way, and since these arists aren't launching new records I should be safe to only have to fetch this once from Discogs.
 Just in case, I can run a quick check once a month or something and compare my DB with Discogs looking at page numbers or some other metric.
 Miles Davis, for example had a 'new' release in 2023.

+Since I'll be fetching page information from my own Database, this means I can add a column to this massive markets table for how many of the original pressing are available for sale.
+That's achieved with this simple Get request /marketplace/stats/{release_id}{?curr_abbr} which returns the number of that specific release available for sale along with some other information.

+Clicking into a market will then reveal the orderbook.
+Back on the artist markets page I'd like to add support for data filtering and sorting.
+Currently records are sorted chronologically but this doesn't do much for a trader.
+It'd be better to choose markets with more than 1 offer, or highest price, etc.

 <br>